Rapa FM Pader

 The Miss Pader Beauty Pageant successfully concluded a two-day mental health awareness campaign, bringing together hundreds of community members at the Pader Mayor’s Garden.

-The weekend culminated in a glittering crowning ceremony, celebrating not only beauty but community empowerment and awareness.
+The weekend culminated in a glittering crowning ceremony, celebrating not only beauty but also community empowerment and awareness.

 Lakareber Gladys Kasline, Managing Director of Miss Pader, noted that the campaign addressed critical gaps in local health services.